oroinc/documentation/book/importexport.rst

             * read entity from DB
             * if source is empty exit from loop
             * process entity
-            * ave plain array to array of items for save
+            * save plain array to array of items for save
         * end loop
         * save array of prepared items to DB